rs-lsl/Pgnet/README.md

 If you have any suggestions or questions, please dont hesitate to contact the author: 'cug_lsl@cug.edu.cn'.

 To demonstrate the superiority of the proposed methods, we would like to take a fair comparison between different methods on JIAXING dataset.
-The training dataset is accout for 80% and the rest is for testing (see detail on "https://aistudio.baidu.com/aistudio/projectdetail/3383847").
+The training dataset is accout for 80% and the rest is for testing.
 The hyperparameters of these methods are all following the original setting.

 The quantitative results are as follows: